 Around the core, layers of metal, carbon fiber, and other materials are added to boost or reduce characteristics such as pop, rigidity, and dampness.

 The sidewall is the material along the edge of a ski.
 Generally, it’s a plastic that protects the sides of the sandwiched core layers.
 Or, the fiberglass and top sheet layer could be extended to conceal the edge.
 The sidewall could also be a hybrid construction.

 A ski’s base is the surface that comes in direct contact with the snow.
 There are two kinds of bases: extruded and sintered.

 Generally, extruded bases are found on beginner skis due to their low maintenance requirements.
 Skis with extruded bases are increasingly rare, but if you’re looking to prioritize affordability and low maintenance, they’re a reasonable option.

 Sintered bases are the norm for almost all high-quality skis on the market.
 Though these bases require frequent waxing and general maintenance, they’re the best option for consistent all-mountain performance.

 Women’s Skis vs. Men’s Skis

 Meanwhile, women’s skis commonly feature a mildly setback stance and are lighter and flexier.
 Though a women’s ski with enough rigidity for pure hard charging is harder to find, there are some excellent options available.
-For the 2022 season, many women’s skis possess all of the hard-charging power of any ski on the market.
+Many women’s skis now possess all of the hard-charging power of any ski on the market.

 It’s important to remember all skiers can absolutely enjoy both men’s and women’s models.
 Ultimately, it comes down to preference.
 The differences between men’s and women’s models are often subtle, and we recommend prioritizing performance and comfort over a men’s or women’s label.